-- A. To the extent feasible, wireless communication facilities shall be placed on existing structures, including water tanks, towers and electrical transmission lines, or concealed within church spires, barn cupolas, and the likes. - B. To the extent feasible they shall be co-located to minimize impact to the community and the environment. - C. The height of any portion of the facility shall be limited so that it is no more than 30% higher than the height of any forest canopy within 1,000 feet. - D. The height of any portion shall be limited so that no light is required by regulation; - E. To the extent feasible, the design of the facility shall minimize the visual impact on the community and the environment.
-The Planning Board may impose reasonable conditions to ensure this result, including painting, landscaping, and screening. - F. All facilities shall be maintained in good order and repair, including rust and failing paint.

-- G. All wireless communication facilities which have not been used for their intended purpose for two years shall be dismantled and removed at the owner's expense.
-The carrier shall have one (1) year to complete restoration of the land and removal of the facility. - H. Any new tower or mono-pole shall not be erected nearer to a property line than a distance equal to twice the vertical height of the structure, nor shall it be allowed nearer than 800 feet to any existing residential structure; - I. No advertising devices shall be allowed on any wireless communication facility. - J. A bond will be posted for the removal, maintenance, or abandonment of the facility. - K. Clearing shall be performed in a manner which will maximize preservation of natural beauty and conservation of natural resources; which will minimize marring and scarring of landscape of silting or wet lands; - L. That no lighting be used on any portion of the facility unless required by code; - M. That facilities not be located on ridge lines whenever possible.
+- A. To the extent feasible, Personal Wireless Service Facilities (PWSF) shall be placed on existing structures, including water tanks, towers and electrical transmission lines, or concealed within church spires, barn cupolas, and the likes. - B. To the extent feasible they shall be co-located to minimize impact to the community and the environment. - C. The height of any portion of the facility shall be limited so that it is the lesser of 120 feet in height or no more than 30% higher than the height of any forest canopy within 1,000 feet. - D. The height of any portion shall be limited so that no light is required by regulation; - E. To the extent feasible, the design of the facility shall minimize the visual impact on the community and the environment.
+The Planning Board may impose reasonable conditions to ensure this result, including painting, landscaping, and screening. - F. All facilities shall be maintained in good order and repair, including removal of rust and repair of failing paint. - G. All PWSF which have not been used for their intended purpose for one year shall be dismantled and removed at the owner's expense.
+The carrier shall have one (1) year to complete restoration of the land and removal of the facility. - H. Any new tower or mono-pole shall not be erected nearer to a property line than a distance equal to twice the vertical height of the structure, nor shall it be allowed nearer than 800 feet to any existing residential structure; - I. No advertising devices shall be allowed on any PWSF. - J. A bond will be posted for the removal, maintenance, or abandonment of the facility.